irsdl/IIS-ShortName-Scanner/README.md

 Installation
 --------------
-The recent version has been compiled by using Open JDK 17 (an old jar fail for JDK7 is also available).
+The recent version has been compiled by using Open JDK 18 (the old jar files for other JDKs have been removed but can be found in the Git history).
 You will need to download files in the [/release](https://github.com/irsdl/IIS-ShortName-Scanner/tree/master/release) directory to use this old application!

 You can also compile this application yourself.
 Please submit any issues in GitHub for further investigation.
-It should be straight forward to open this project in Eclipse as well.

 Usage
 -------